aws/serverless-application-model/docs/safe_lambda_deployments.rst

     NOTE: If the Hook functions are created by the same SAM template that is deployed, then make sure to turn off traffic shifting deployments for the hook functions.
 Also, you should not rely on SAM to create the default function Role, since it will not contain the necessary permissions to call the CodeDepoloy APIs or Invoke your new Lambda function for testing.
-    Instead, either use the [Role](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessfunction) attibute to specify your own custom Role or use the [Policies](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#resource-types) attribute to provide the permissions needed.
-Finally, use the FunctionName property to control the exact name of the Lambda function Cloudformation creates.
+    Instead, either use the [Role](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessfunction) property to specify your own custom Role or use the [Policies](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#resource-types) attribute to provide the permissions needed.
+Finally, use the ``FunctionName`` property to control the exact name of the Lambda function Cloudformation creates.
+Otherwise, Cloudformation will create your Lambda function with the Stack name and a unique ID added as part of the name.

         .. code:: yaml
             FunctionName: 'CodeDeployHook_preTrafficHook'